Are you facing a project that requires some material removal? You might be wondering: should you reach for a sander or a grinder?

 Grinders: The Heavy-Duty Challenger

-Grinders excel in cutting through metal, shaping stone, or smoothing welds.
-They are more versatile, able to be used on various materials, including metal, stone, and concrete.
-This makes them indispensable for projects requiring significant material removal or shaping.
+Grinders excel at cutting through metal, shaping stone, or smoothing welds.
+They're more versatile than sanders, able to work on metal, stone, and concrete — indispensable for projects requiring significant material removal or shaping.

 Common Uses for Grinders: